sergiu-terman/labs/md/lab1/README.md

 ```

 ###### Note
 I strongly recommend to use the python `eval` function.
-Inventing math operations and their execution priority is **not** part of you
+Inventing math operations and their execution priority is **not** the aim of this exercise.

 ### 3. Leibniz harmonic triangle